 Sexual assault cases are some of the most difficult cases a prosecutor and members of the prosecution team will handle.
-From the complexities of victim dynamics, to the absence of eyewitness corroboration, to the use of technology by defendants, as well as the myriad of defense claims, these cases challenge traditional prosecution strategies and also test law enforcement protocols and policy.
-Undetected and undeterred sex offenders pose a real threat to the safety of your community.
+They raise countless emotions from a multitude of individuals.
+The press is inundated with stories of women abducted; safety issues on college campuses; high technology safety issues; as well as backlash against the victims.
+From the complexities of victim dynamics, to the absence of eyewitness corroboration, to the misuse of technology by defendants, as well as the myriad of artful defense claims, these cases challenge traditional prosecution strategies and also test law enforcement protocols and policy.

 The program’s tentative topics include: